ReggX/pydirectinput/README.md

 This package extends PyDirectInput in multiple ways.
 It fixes some bugs, adds the remaining missing input functions that still required using PyAutoGUI and provides additional keyword-only arguments to give more precise control over function behavior.

-Contrary to the upstream PyDirectInput package, this package intends to replace PyAutoGUI almost completely for basic usage, skipping more advanced options like logging screenshots and custom tweening functions.
+Contrary to the upstream PyDirectInput package, this package intends to replace PyAutoGUI almost completely for basic usage, skipping more advanced options like logging screenshots.
 This should reduce the need to install both PyDirectInput and PyAutoGUI side-by-side and thereby keep the number of dependencies to a minimum.

 This library is fully in-line type-annotated and passes `mypy --strict`.
 Unfortunately, that also means this package **only works on Python 3.7 or higher**.
 There are **no** plans to backport changes to older versions.